ANelson82/petroleum_analytics/README.md

 # Business Problem:
 Given a sample dataset of oil & gas data, automate a process that does the following:
 - Ingest csv sample data from s3 bucket
-- Omits erroneus records (create a dead_letter_queue of erroneus records)
+- Omits erroneous records (create a dead_letter_queue of erroneous records)
 - Cleans data based on a number of hard rules and business rules
 - Exports final data, along with analysis results in a different directory of the same bucket